brennakatphotography/ui-server/README.md

 This is the UI layer for Brenna's portfolio app.

-## The following
+## Running the App

 The application can run in development mode with live browser refreshing.
 If you specify the location of the sinatra simulator, you can run/live reload the simulator as part of the gulp process.
 The app requires the api to be running.
 Configure the api's location in `.env`.
-See ".example.env".
+Run `$ cp .example.env .env` to get you started.

 ```bash
 $ npm start # Builds and runs front-end on port 8080 with no simulator.